3.5 Collaboration, Progress Monitoring, and Transition

 Key Takeaways

-- Special education is team-based: general educators, special educators, related service providers, families, and administrators each hold needed information.
+- Special education is team-based: general educators, special educators, related-service providers, families, and administrators each hold needed information.

 - Progress monitoring should connect to measurable goals, classroom performance, services, accommodations, and behavior plans.

-- Teachers should share objective data and classroom observations rather than making eligibility, placement, or service decisions alone.
+- Teachers should share objective data and observations rather than making eligibility, placement, or service decisions alone.

 - Transitions require advance planning so supports follow the student across classrooms, grades, buildings, and postsecondary pathways.